Create a BandwidthPart. This internally creates a carrier with 24 resource blocks.

 Carriers and Bandwidth Parts

 The module carrier.py implements the classes Carrier and BandwidthPart.
 Each Carrier can be associated with several BandwidthPart objects.
-This implementation is based on 3GPP TR 38.211.
+This implementation is based on 3GPP TS 38.211.

 This class encapsulates the functionality of a bandwidth part.
 A bandwidth part is a subset of contiguous common resource blocks for a specific numerology on a given carrier.
-For more detailed information, please refer to 3GPP TR 38.211, section 4.4.5.
-It is important to note that BandwidthPart objects are not directly created.
-Instead, you typically create a Carrier object and retrieve its current BandwidthPart using its curBwp property.
+For more detailed information, please refer to 3GPP TS 38.211, section 4.4.5.
+You typically create a Carrier object and retrieve its current BandwidthPart using its curBwp property.
+Since we usually work with bandwidth parts in simulations, you can also instantiate a BandwidthPart object directly passing both numerology and carrier information.
+For example, the following line create both a BandwidthPart and a Carrier object.
+A reference to the carrier objects is available as bwp.carrier.

 Parameters: